balancing self care and ambition: why rest isn’t the opposite of drive

 The Driven Rest Cycle: a framework for ambitious recovery

-We call this the Driven Rest Cycle — a goalsandprogress.com framework for integrating self care into an ambitious life without treating rest as ambition’s enemy.
+We call this the Driven Rest Cycle — a goalsandprogress.com framework for balancing self-care and ambition without treating rest as ambition’s enemy.
 The Driven Rest Cycle works by making recovery a visible, intentional part of your performance system rather than something you resort to after a collapse.

 The cycle has five phases: